danforthcenter/plantcv/docs/annotate_click_count.md

 ## Click and count objects

-`ClickCount` is a class that allows user interactive to count objects in images.
+`ClickCount` is a class that allows users to interactively count objects and other annotation tasks.

 *class* **plantcv.annotate.ClickCount**(*img*, *figsize*=(12, 6))